api2cart/go-sdk/docs/CartCouponAdd.md

 `func (o *CartCouponAdd) HasStoreId() bool`

 HasStoreId returns a boolean if a field has been set.

+### GetFreeCashOnDelivery

+`func (o *CartCouponAdd) GetFreeCashOnDelivery() bool`

+GetFreeCashOnDelivery returns the FreeCashOnDelivery field if non-nil, zero value otherwise.

+### GetFreeCashOnDeliveryOk

+`func (o *CartCouponAdd) GetFreeCashOnDeliveryOk() (*bool, bool)`

+GetFreeCashOnDeliveryOk returns a tuple with the FreeCashOnDelivery field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFreeCashOnDelivery

+`func (o *CartCouponAdd) SetFreeCashOnDelivery(v bool)`

+SetFreeCashOnDelivery sets FreeCashOnDelivery field to given value.

+### HasFreeCashOnDelivery

+`func (o *CartCouponAdd) HasFreeCashOnDelivery() bool`

+HasFreeCashOnDelivery returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)